Skip to content Skip to sidebar Skip to footer

 Drying

 Why didn’t we wet that fabric like we had a super soaker in a waterpark?
-Because drying.
+Because it would become impossibly difficult to dry.

-Remember that mold and mildew grow on lots of fabrics and leaving them damp for long periods of time exacerbates the risk of it happening.
+Remember that mould and mildew can grow on fabrics, so leaving them damp for long periods of time exacerbates the risk of it happening.

 At the risk of sounding like a broken record, never use heat (like a hairdryer) to dry the fabric.
-The heat is damaging to synthetics and can shrink natural fabrics.
+Heat is damaging to synthetics and can shrink natural fabrics.

-Professional upholstery is expensive ($800+), and diy-ing it yourself takes skill.
+Professional upholstery is expensive ($800+), and doing it yourself takes skill.
 Depending on the fabric used, it can make for some expensive mistakes.

 Good thing we have alternatives.
 Such as: